zgormez/Deetect/README.md

 To solve this gap, an automated, compact, deep learning-based ready-to-use image processing tool (Deetect) was developed for the quantification process.
 It has a graphical user interface (GUI) and many different features to handle problems that occurred during the quantification process.
 ![Deetect workflow](/images/Deetect_workflow_09.22.png)

+## Deetect Development

+Deetect was written in Python version 3.8.
+It is developed with open-source packages available for Python.
+The required packages are specified in the [♥'deetect_env.yml'](Deetect/deetect_env.yml) file.
+In the ['How to get started'](#how-to-get-started) section of this readme, it is explained how to install them with the package manager conda.
+The required computation time is essentially defined by the segmentation step performed via Cellpose and varies greatly with the cell size and population shown.
+Thus the time depends on Cellpose performance and the capacity of the used computer which has  GPU or CPU.
+2-z-substack analysis of 100 images took about 200 minutes (2 minutes per image) on a laptop equipped with an NVIDIA Quadro T2000

 ## How to get started

 1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.8** and your operating system.